vgene/bencher_scrape/README.md

 Once your experiment is ready, the `/mydata` directory should be set up with all the necessities, so all you should need to do is enter that directory and start.

+Unfortunately, commands in the the profile that use the "execute" service on the RSpec cannot modify files in the file system home directory, due to the privileges of the special user that executes these commands on node bootup.
+This affects how much we can automate initializing the benchmark environment.
+Specificially, the system won't know where `rustup` is if `~/.bash_profile` (or some alternative file) doesn't point it to the right location, and will think `rustup` is not installed at all.
+To solve this I've written a simple `spawn.sh` script that copies over and sources such files.
+The script also starts the benchmarks, so once configured to your needs it can enable you to only run a single command per node.

 Once the benchmarks have completed on the remote nodes, you can use the `post-run.sh` script to copy over the many [ data ] files to process locally (or you can process remotely and then copy over the condensed files).
 However, the script expects to be used as the